-It's important to understand the incidence rate or predicted incidence rate of a potential survey as it impacts feasibility, fielding time, and cost.
+Understanding the incidence rate or predicted incidence rate of a potential survey is important as it impacts feasibility, fielding time, and cost.

 What is Incidence Rate?

-Incidence Rate is a measure of the rate of occurrence or the percentage of persons eligible to participate in a study.
+Incidence Rate is a measure of the rate of occurrence — the percentage of persons eligible to participate in a study.

-The total number of qualified respondents divided by the total number of respondents
+The formula: total number of qualified respondents divided by the total number of respondents screened (qualified plus non-qualified).

 Estimated Incidence Rate

-From the Target Market page, click the Please select an IR drop-down to select an Estimated Incidence Rate.
-This drop-down is also available on the Survey Editor page.
+From the Target Market page, click the Please select an IR dropdown to select an Estimated Incidence Rate.
+This dropdown is also available on the Survey Editor page.
+An Estimated Incidence Rate must be selected before you can launch your survey.
+Actual IR will be determined after fielding begins.

-aytm’s Premium Profiling offers extensive non-demographic sample targeting, narrowing your targeted audience to a more relevant subset of panelists and thereby increasing the IR of your survey.
+aytm's Premium Profiling offers extensive non-demographic sample targeting, narrowing your audience to a more relevant subset of panelists and increasing the effective IR of your survey.

-If any of the Premium Profiling qualifications are selected, respondents who start your survey will be profiled to match these criteria.
-We recommend that you add your own Prequalification question pertaining to the profiling criteria or a series of additional Prequals as needed.
-You will need to estimate your own IR, since our system can't predict the IR for your additional screening questions.
+If any Premium Profiling qualifications are selected, respondents who start your survey will be profiled to match those criteria.
+We recommend adding your own Prequalification question pertaining to the profiling criteria, or additional Prequals as needed.
+You'll need to estimate your own IR, since the system can't predict IR for your additional screening questions.

-Generally speaking, the more screening questions added to a study, the lower the overall IR becomes.
-Remember, the incidence rate is the percentage of people who qualify for your survey after answering all screening questions.
+Generally, the more screening questions added, the lower the overall IR becomes.
+Remember: IR is the percentage of people who qualify for your survey after answering all screening questions.

-- On the Target Market page, click into the 2300+ Premium Profiling field to enter search terms, or begin scrolling through the available Premium Profiling options.
+- On the Target Market page, click into the 2300+ Premium Profiling field to search or scroll through available options.

 - On the Survey Editor page, click Add a Prequal to narrow your screening criteria as needed.